Pavement Recycling: Segments II & III

 VDOT is utilizing environmentally-friendly processes and recycled materials in both Segment II and Segment III of the I-64 Widening Project, called Cold Central Plant Recycling and Full Depth Reclamation.

 VDOT’s research division, the Virginia Transportation Research Council (VTRC) will study the performance of the pavement recycling techniques by placing a forty-foot section of instrumentation sensors in the right wheel path of the right lane during the construction.
 The sensors will allow researchers to observe the pavement’s performance during its service life and quantify the response to truck loading.
 By confirming the performance of these sections during the service life, VDOT will be able to quickly implement these recycling techniques on other projects.

 According to VTRC, this is one of the largest pavement recycling iniatives in the North America right now and second largest in the world, and will result in an estimated $15 million cost savings total for Segments II and III.
 Over the course of the I-64 Widening projects, it is estimated that nearly 1.2 million tons of recycled materials will be used.

 Cold Central Plant Recycling

 Cold Central Plant Recycling (CCPR) is being used as part of pavement construction for the new lanes being added to I-64, as well as on the existing lanes that are being reconstructed.
 CCPR uses reclaimed asphalt pavement (RAP) created from the road millings of construction projects around the region.

-To make the CCPR material, RAP and fine stone aggregate are fed into a mobile mixing plant, where the materials are bound together using foamed asphalt and cement, producing up to 180 tons of product per hour.
-This CCPR mixture is dispensed into dump trucks and hauled to the project site, where crews pave the CCPR on top of a drainage layer and a subbase layer of FDR material and recycled crushed concrete.
+To make the CCPR material, RAP and fine stone aggregate are fed into a mobile mixing plant, where the materials are bound together using foamed asphalt and cement, producing up to 220 tons of product per hour.
+This CCPR mixture is dispensed into dump trucks and hauled to the project site, where crews pave the CCPR on top of an open-graded drainage layer and a subbase layer of FDR material or recycled crushed concrete.
 In total, these first layers of the pavement structure have a total thickness of nearly 18 inches and are almost entirely produced from recycled materials.